 Asian Cucumber Salad

 This Asian Cucumber Salad has Vidalia Onions and cilantro, and this is a cucumber salad I’ve been making for years when the weather gets hot.
-You can skip the cilantro or use other sweet onion if you prefer, but whichever way you make it, this is a salad I’d enjoy as a side dish most any time of year.
+You can skip the cilantro or use other sweet onion if you prefer, but whichever way you make it, this is a salad I’d enjoy as a side dish all summer long.

-And this is one of those cucumber salads that perfect to keep in the fridge, where it will stay good for a day or two so you can keep having a nibble.
-For me cilantro is an essential component in the salad, but if you’re a cilantro avoider I think mint would be a good substitute.
-Or just omit the cilantro and enjoy without it!
+And this is one of those cucumber salads thats perfect to keep in the fridge, where it will stay good for a day or two so you can keep having a nibble.
+And truthfully I love this combination of flavors so much I’ve even been known to make it in the winter when it’s not really cucumber salad season at all.

 What ingredients do you need for this recipe?